Women Making News

 Gender and Journalism in Modern Britain

-Women creating the space for their own political voices in the press
+Women creating space for their own political voices in the press

-Starting in the mid-nineteenth century, a rising cohort of female editors and journalists created a new genre of political journal they proclaimed to be both "for and by women," which continued until the 1930s.
-The development of new specialized periodicals, such as Women's Penny Paper, Votes for Women, Women's Gazette, and Shafts, fostered the proliferation of diverse political agendas aimed at reimagining women's status in society.
-At the same time, the institutional infrastructure of the women's press provided new opportunities for women in nontraditional employments.
+Starting in the mid-nineteenth century, female editors and journalists created a new genre of political journal they proclaimed to be both for and by women.
+Specialized periodicals like Women's Penny Paper and Shafts fostered the proliferation of diverse political agendas aimed at reimagining women's status in society.
+At the same time, the institutional infrastructure of the women's press provided women with job opportunities in a nontraditional field.

 To order online:

 Sports Media and Female Athletes in the UFC

 African American Readership and Sexuality in the Black Press

 White Supremacy and the Black Struggle for a New America